-185 Large rivers draining equatorial Africa as the Ogooué and Congo rivers inject massive amounts of freshwater into the Atlantic Ocean (Lambert et al., 2015; Milliman and Farnsworth, 2011) leading to extensive sea surface salinity negative anomalies (Martins and Stammer, 2022).
-The sea surface salinity negative anomalies are associated with net primary productivity positive anomalies that are likely caused by the nutrient-rich river plumes from the Ogooué and Congo Rivers (Martins and Stammer, 2022).
-From a radiocarbon perspective, such net primary productivity positive anomalies should imply an increased uptake of

-- 190 atmospheric CO2 through intensified biological pump.
+Large rivers draining equatorial Africa, such as the Ogooué and the Congo rivers, inject massive amounts of freshwater into the Atlantic Ocean (Lambert et al., 2015; Milliman and Farnsworth, 2011), leading to extensive sea surface salinity negative anomalies (Martins and Stammer, 2022).
+The sea surface salinity negative anomalies are associated with net primary productivity positive anomalies that are likely caused by the nutrient-rich river plumes from the Ogooué and Congo rivers (Martins and Stammer, 2022).
+From a radiocarbon perspective, such net primary productivity positive anomalies should imply an increased uptake of atmospheric CO2 through intensified biological pump.
 As a result, the reservoir age should be lower than average.
-The Congo River represents the second largest supplier of dissolved organic carbon (DOC) to the global ocean with ~5% of the land to ocean DOC flux (Spencer et al., 2016; Coynel et al., 2005; Richey et al., 2022).
-The DOC exported by the Congo river is 14C-modern (Marwick et al., 2015; Spencer et al., 2012) and experiments showed that 45% of the Congo River DOC can be photomineralized by sunlight (Spencer et al., 2009; Richey et al., 2022).
-Dissolved inorganic carbon (DIC) released from the photometry of the photometry of the congo river is 14C-modern (Marwick et al., 2009; Richey et al., 2022). - 195 mineralisation of the Congo River DOC should also be 14C-modern.
-Thus, this modern DOC-derived DIC should impact the marine reservoir age towards values lower compared to average.
-There is a lack of available data to estimate the age and flux of dissolved CO2 discharged by the Congo river into the ocean (Richey et al., 2022).
-Nevertheless, the marine reservoir age value measured at Port-Gentil (Gabon) close to the Ogooué river outlet is lower than the regional weighted mean value ($\Delta R =$ -106 ± 63 14C years, corresponding to R = 329 ± 21 14C yrs) (PG in Fig. 1).
-The marine reservoir age measured in Pointe-Noire - 200 (Republic of Congo) ~150 km north of the Congo river outlet is also lower than the regional weighted mean value ($\Delta R = -156 \pm 64^{-14}$ C yrs; R = 289 ± 20-14C yrs) (PN in Fig. 1).
-These values could be interpreted as having been influenced by the Ogooué and Congo Rivers discharges.
-However, all other localities close to the Congo River outlet had marine reservoir age close to the regional weighted mean value (Lo, Ca and Lu, in Fig. 1).
-Instead the lower values observed in Port-Gentil (Gabon) and Pointe-Noire (Republic of Congo) are from years 1948 and 1937 suggesting that these lower values are in line with the 205 declining global marine reservoir evolution linked to the atmospheric CO2 14C ageing linked to 14C-dead input from fossil fuel - burning (Suess effect) (see section 3.3).
-The impact of the African equatorial rivers on the local/regional coastal marine reservoir age, if any, cannot be inferred from our results.
+The Congo River represents the second largest supplier of dissolved organic carbon (DOC) to the global ocean, with $\sim$ 5 % of the land-to-ocean DOC flux (Spencer et al., 2016; Coynel et al., 2005; Richey et al., 2022).
+The DOC exported by the Congo River is C modern (Marwick et al., 2015; Spencer et al., 2012), and experiments showed that 45 % of the Congo River DOC can potentially be photo-mineralized by sunlight (Spencer et al., 2009; Richey et al., 2022).
+Dissolved inorganic carbon (DIC) released from photo-mineralization of the Congo River DOC should also be C modern.
+This modern DOC-derived DIC should therefore influence the marine reservoir age towards values below the mean value.
+There is a lack of available data to estimate the age and flux of dissolved CO2 discharged by the Congo River into the ocean (Richey et al., 2022).
+Nevertheless, the marine reservoir age value measured at Port-Gentil (Gabon) close to the Ogooué River outlet is lower than the regional weighted mean value ( $\Delta R = -106 \pm 63^{-14}$ C years, corresponding to $R = 329 \pm 21^{14}$ C years) (PG in Fig. 1).
+The marine reservoir age measured in Pointe-Noire (Republic of Congo) ~ 150 km north of the Congo River outlet is also lower than the regional weighted mean value ( $\Delta R = -156 \pm 64^{-14}$ C years; $R = 289 \pm 20^{14}$ C years) (PN in Fig. 1).
+These values could be interpreted as having been influenced by Ogooué River and Congo River discharges.
+However, all other localities close to the Congo River outlet had marine reservoir ages close to the regional weighted mean value (Lo, Ca, and Lu in Fig. 1).
+Instead, the lower values observed in Port-Gentil (Gabon) and Pointe-Noire (Republic of Congo) are from the years 1948 and 1937, suggesting that these lower values are in line with the declining global marine reservoir evolution linked to the atmospheric CO2 14C ageing that is linked to C-dead input from fossil fuel burning (Suess effect) (see Sect.
+3.3).
+The impact of African equatorial rivers on the local or regional coastal marine reservoir age, if any, cannot be inferred from our results.